 Lump Sum Rider

 In our last post we discussed some of the ways a disability can impact your retirement planning and how a graded lifetime benefits rider can help mitigate some of those problems.
 A lifetime benefits rider certainly has its advantages, but it is not the only solution to the retirement income problems created by a disabling condition.
 A lump sum rider offers an alternative solution to the same problem.

-The amount of your lump sum payment is typically a percentage of the aggregate sum of benefits you received during your policy term, in many cases between thirty percent and forty percent of total benefits received.
-For example, assume you have a policy that pays $10,000 per month in benefits and you become disabled at age 50.
-By the time you reach age 65, your policy will have paid you a total of $1,800,000 in benefits.
-With this rider, when your regular monthly benefits terminated, you would receive an additional one-time lump sum payment of $630,000.
+The amount of your lump sum payment is typically a percentage of the aggregate sum of disability benefits you received during your policy term, in many cases between thirty percent and forty percent of total disability benefits received.
+For example, assume you have a disability insurance policy that pays $10,000 per month in benefits and you become disabled at age 50.
+By the time you reach age 65, your policy will have paid you a total of $1,800,000 in disability benefits.
+With this rider, when your regular monthly disability benefits terminated, you would receive an additional one-time lump sum payment of $630,000.

 The disadvantage to a lump sum rider is self-evident: it is a one-time payment.
 Unlike the lifetime benefits rider, which provides the security and certainty of a steady monthly income, once the lump sum is gone, it’s gone.
 The degree to which this is a negative characteristic of the lump sum rider largely depends on the type of person it applies to.
 For individuals more likely to save, invest, and exercise financial restraint, the lump sum rider may offer a greater degree of financial freedom and flexibility.
 For those more likely to splurge and spend the money they have, a lump sum rider may not have the structure and stability to ensure a reliable stream of income throughout their retirement years.
 For those individuals, a lifetime benefits rider may be a better solution.